 I understand this all too well, as I’ve suffered chronic back problems since I was a young teen… a little before my picking “got out of control”.
 This past October my back finally gave in to the years of pain and I am now unable to get a job because I need to be able to relieve my back pain to some degree; more about this an upcoming entry.
 I have been known to sit on my own bathroom sink for 8 hours at a time picking, as seen in the trailer for Scars of Shame.

 As I type this, I am haunted by the first segment of the show in particular.
 The show took a peculiar turn from its typical format by not showing a video clip- instead Dr. Phil spoke of April’s extensive 5 page letter to the show pleading for help for what she does to herself.
 She is me at my worst, hearing everything she struggled with because of the appearance of her skin from picking.
-Instead of taking the opportunity to address Dermatillomania or any other terms describing what she does to her skin, Dr. Phil called it Body Dysmorphic Disorder (BDD).
+Instead of taking the opportunity to address Dermatillomania or any other terms describing what she does to her skin, Dr. Phil called it Body Dysmorphia (usually named Body Dysmorphic Disorder or BDD, in short).
 I don’t quite know if she has BDD because she seems alright with herself minus the skin picking… me, to a tea.
 When the flaws are real, created by us, the shame is what prevents us from seeing our true selves.

 Not all people who pick their skin have BDD as skin picking is seen as a symptom of BDD because of how people who pick may do so because of “perceived flaws”.
 At one point I was given this diagnosis but it didn’t make sense to me because I hated the scars, yet didn’t know what I looked like beneath them.
 Perhaps that is a trait of BDD because I couldn’t see myself past my scars- all I saw was a monster and it was ultimately what lead me to a serious suicide attempt.
 If I technically had BDD, it was caused by the skin picking and was not just a symptom of it.